-"These are perilous times for the church of God, and the greatest danger now is of self-deception.
+"These are perilous times for the church of God. and the greatest danger now is of self-deception.
 Individuals professing to believe the truth are blind to their own danger and wrongs.
 They reach the standard of piety which has been set up by their friends and themselves; they are fellowshipped by their brethren, and are satisfied, while they fail entirely to reach the gospel standard set up by our divine Lord.
 If they regard iniquity in their hearts the Lord will not hear them.
-But with many it is not only regarded in the heart, but openly carried out in their lives, yet in many cases they receive no rebuke.
+But with many it is not only regarded in the heart, but openly carried out in #10 their lives, yet in many cases they receive no rebuke. [#6.p10]

 "I was pointed back to Crane's Grove.
 Your feelings were wrong there.
-You should have stood side by side with and made straight work, taken hold of, and reproved individual wrongs.
-The burden you cast upon you deserved yourself, for your lack of moral courage to lay your hand upon wrong.
+You should have stood side by side with - - and made straight work, taken hold of, and reproved individual wrongs.
+The burden you cast upon - vou deserved vourself, for your lack of moral courage to lay your hand upon wrong.
 You influenced others.

 The good work which God designed to have accomplished for certain ones was not accomplished, and they have been puffed up by Satan.
-If you had stood in the counsel of God at that time, an influence would have been east which would have told upon the cause of God.
+If you had stood in the counsel of God at that time, an influence would have been cast which would have told upon the cause of God.
 The Spirit of the Lord was grieved.
 And this lack of union discourages those upon whom God lays the burden of reproof.

 "I was shown that you had been wrong in sympathizing with H. C., and the course you have taken in regard to him has injured your influence, and has greatly injured the cause of God.
-It is impossible for H. C. to be fellow-shipped by the church of God.
+It is impossible for H. C. to be fellowshipped by the church of God.
 He has placed himself where he cannot be helped by the church.
 He can have no communion with, nor voice in the church.
 He has placed himself there in the face of light and truth.
+He has place himself there in the face of light and truth.
 He has been stubborn.
 He has chosen his own course, and would not listen to reproof.
-He would follow the inclinations of his corrupt heart, has violated the holy law of God, and has disgraced the cause of present truth.
-If he repents ever so heartily, the church must let his case alone.
+He would follow the inclinations of his corrupt heart, has violated the holy law of #11 God, and has disgraced the cause of present truth.
+If he [#6.p11] repents ever so heartily, the church must let his case alone.
 If he goes to heaven, it must be alone, without the fellowship of the church.
 A standing rebuke from God and the church must ever rest upon him, that the standard of morality be not lowered to the very dust.
 The Lord is displeased with your course in these things.